tashitams/my-bulics/README.md

 ```

 # Security Vulnerabilities
-If you find any security vulnerabilities in this app, please don't disclose it publicly.
-Please email me at: mailto:codertashi@gmail.com.
+If you discover a security vulnerability within this app, please send an e-mail to Tashi Tam'$ via codertashi@gmail.com.
+All security vulnerabilities will be promptly addressed.